 If a student takes one course per trimester (3 courses per year), they can complete the program in approximately 2 ½ years.

 Question 5: How much is tuition and when do I pay for each course?

 Please visit the financing my education page for the latest on tuition, scholarships and loans.
 You pay for the course at the time of registration which is 2-6 weeks prior to the start of the course.
 You may pay by check or credit card.

 Question 6: How can I learn more about the financial aid available to me?

 For more information regarding tuition, scholarships, and loans, please visit the financing my education page.

 Question 7: Is the Post–Professional DPT program accredited?

-No, the Doctor of Physical Therapy (Post–Professional) program in the Department of Physical Therapy Education at Western University of Health Sciences, College of Allied Health Professions is not accredited nor subject to accreditation by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: email@example.com; website: www.capteonline.org.
+No, the Doctor of Physical Therapy (Post–Professional) program in the Department of Physical Therapy Education at Western University of Health Sciences, College of Health Sciences is not accredited nor subject to accreditation by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: email@example.com; website: www.capteonline.org.